stelladrinkwater/ARGhostCatchGame_HackNotts2025/README.md

 Our initial idea was to have a multiplayer ghost finding game, where there is one “Seer” and one “Catcher”.

-* The Seer can see the ghosts with their phone, and the Catcher can’t
+* The Seer *can* see the ghosts with their phone, and the Catcher *can’t*
-* The Seer has tells the Catcher where to aim
+* The Seer tells the Catcher where to aim
-* Haptic feedback for the Catcher so they know when they're getting warmer
+* **Haptic feedback** for the Catcher so they know when they're getting warmer

 ## How It Went